Liberal Politics: Most Popular Articles

 Embryonic stem cell research is not illegal in the US.
 President Bush banned the use of federal funds to advance such research, but not private and state funding.
 Most scientists believe that embryonic stem cells hold the key to curing hundreds of diseases.
 On the other side, staunch pro-lifers believe that it's immoral to destroy a days-old embryo to save existing life.
 Page 2.

-Pros and cons of U.S. free trade agreements, and brief description of President Obama's new 8-country free trade agreement, the TransPacific Partnership, which is under negotiations in 2010.
-Page 2.
+Pros and cons of U.S. free trade agreements, and brief description of President Obama's new 8-country free trade agreement, the TransPacific Partnership.

 Presents pros and cons of legalization of marijuana, both for medicinal purposes and for recreational use.
 Page 2.